-From the above table, it is evident that real incomes in the Township are decreasing though not drastically.
-This is concurrent with national trends however and does not necessarily reflect directly on the economic well-being of Chartiers.
+From Table 6.07 above, it is evident that real incomes in the Township were decreasing though not drastically.
+This was concurrent with national trends however and does not necessarily reflect directly on the economic well-being of Chartiers.
+The most recent decade has seen real incomes increase.

-By contrasting median incomes for the Township to larger reference areas in 2000, one can see a broader picture of how the residents of Chartiers are faring economically in relation to these surrounding areas.
-These comparisons can be seen in Table 8.8.
+By contrasting median incomes for the Township to larger reference areas in 2010, one can see a broader picture of how the residents of Chartiers are faring economically in relation to these surrounding areas.
+These comparisons can be seen in Table 6.08.